Eiad/SyncNote--Real-time-Collaborative-Workspace/README.md

 - **Firebase Firestore**: We need this API to store and sync your text and media data in real-time.

 - **Cloudinary**: This is our go-to for all things media.
-We need the Cloudinary API to set up an unsigned upload preset, allowing you to upload images effortlessly.
+We need the Cloudinary API to set up an unsigned upload preset, allowing you to upload images or simply paste media effortlessly.

-## Learn More 📖

-Want to dive deeper into the world of Next.js?
-Check out these resources:

-- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - An interactive Next.js tutorial that’s more fun than a barrel of monkeys!

-You can also check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are always welcome!

-## Deploy on Vercel 🌐

-Ready to show the world your amazing app?
-The easiest way to deploy SyncNote is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
-It’s as easy as pie (and who doesn’t love pie?).

-For more details, check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

 ---